mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/end-stream-mode-exception.md

 | Name | Description |
 | --- | --- |
-| [EndStreamModeException()](#endstreammodeexception) | Initializes a new instance of the EndStreamModeException class.
+| [EndStreamModeException()](#endstreammodeexception) | Initializes a new instance of the  class.
-| [EndStreamModeException](#endstreammodeexceptionstring)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string)) | Initializes a new instance of the EndStreamModeException class with a specified error message.
+| [EndStreamModeException](#endstreammodeexceptionstring)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string)) | Initializes a new instance of the  class with a specified error message.
-| [EndStreamModeException](#endstreammodeexceptionstring-exception)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string), [Exception](https://docs.microsoft.com/en-us/dotnet/api/system.exception)) | Initializes a new instance of the EndStreamModeException class with a specified error message and a reference to the inner exception that is the cause of this exception.
+| [EndStreamModeException](#endstreammodeexceptionstring-exception)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string), [Exception](https://docs.microsoft.com/en-us/dotnet/api/system.exception)) | Initializes a new instance of the  class with a specified error message and a reference to the inner exception that is the cause of this exception.

 ### EndStreamModeException()

-Initializes a new instance of the EndStreamModeException class.
+Initializes a new instance of the  class.

 ```cs
 EndStreamModeException()